 Samsung’s vision for Galaxy AI is largely task-based.
 Its current version doesn’t offer the same level of integration as Apple Intelligence.

-Most features you’ll find on Galaxy AI only work in certain apps, like the Phone, Messages, or Gallery apps.
+Most features you’ll find on Galaxy AI only work in specific native apps, like the Phone, Messages, or Gallery apps, though third-party app integration seems to be coming.
 These features—like live translations or image sharpening—are designed to increase your productivity within an app, not change your relationship with your phone.
 Many of them are also generative and can create new images and text, but they don’t rely on your personal information as background data.

 Samsung has done a better job of creating AI features that have backward compatibility.
 Some Galaxy AI features are tied directly to Android 14, meaning previous Samsung devices that don’t offer the newest hardware can still run a limited version of Galaxy AI.